RJAIN-27/SlackBot-CSC510/Design.md

 Tagline for the bot to encompass what the bot does. ?

 ## Use Cases
-1. Issue a Book
+Use Case 1: Issue a Book
-    1.1 Preconditions
+1. Preconditions
     A user "XYZ" has authenticated himself into the library system.
-    1.2 Main Flow
+2. Main Flow

 2. Return a Book
 3. Answer simple questions instantly